CSCI-4611-Fall-2022/Lecture-6/README.md

 # Lecture 6: 2D Graphics Programming (Part 2)

-Detailed explanation of this code can be found in the lecture video (will be added after class).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_xbujs6ph).

 You can run the program on [GitHub pages](https://csci-4611-fall-2022.github.io/Lecture-6).